Ending CMA Fest 2024 On A High – Day 4

-Continue reading “Learning The Ropes At CMA Fest 2024 – Day 2”
+Continue reading “Ending CMA Fest 2024 On A High – Day 4”

 I had landed in Nashville the night before, unprepared for what was to come.
 Having never been to Nashville, the United States of America or CMA Fest, I had no idea what to expect, especially, considering my trip was booked last minute.
 The first thing I did was download the CMA Fest app.
 I like having a loose plan when I travel so this was perfect in telling me which artist was playing, when and on what stage – which was helpful yet also flawed (but more on this later).